Atulsingh20/M1_Project-/README.md

 # Introduction

 This is an online shopping application project which is based on c programming .
-In this project we used switch cases ,function ,array and pointer.It calculate the  total ammount for the selected iteam which is selected by customer. it's calculate
+In this project i used switch cases ,function ,array and pointer.It calculate the  total ammount for the selected iteam which is selected by customer.